a pink silk pillowcase

 charcoal silk close upshu

-Is it worth getting a silk pillowcase?
+Is it worth getting silk bedding?

-Are silk pillowcases better than cotton?
+Is silk better than cotton?

-When it comes to a pillowcase, silk is not only better than cotton: it also beats any other fabric.
+When it comes to a bedding, silk is not only better than cotton: it also beats any other fabric.
 The surface of cotton isn’t as sleek as silk, and can thus cause friction when you move during the night.
-This can result in wrinkles forming while you sleep, whereas sleeping on silk prevents this.

 Silk has a similar effect on hair, resulting in fewer stressed or broken strands and less flyaways and frizz.
-Less product is also absorbed by silk, leaving those expensive night creams or serums in place for maximum effect.

 does sleeping on silk help skin

-Do silk pillowcases really help your skin?
+Does silk really help your skin?

-Skin experts agree that silk really can soothe inflamed or irritated skin.
-The reason for this is the incredible smoothness of pure silk.
 As flakes of skin, spots and other signs of irritation don’t catch on the surface of silk so easily, you can wake up with calmer, more moisturised skin.

 There’s more.
 Any products you use overnight to soothe your skin aren’t absorbed by silk in the way that they are with cotton or other fabrics, leaving them in place for the full effect.
-Many of those with conditions like acne, eczema, psoriasis and sensitive skin love sleeping on silk and would never go back.

-Do silk pillowcases make hair greasy?
+Does silk make hair greasy?

 Though silk can help to retain natural and added moisture in hair and skin, it’s actually good for controlling greasy hair.
 As less moisture is lost, the glands aren’t stimulated into over-production, which is actually a common cause of greasy hair (and skin).

-Are silk pillowcases antibacterial?
+Is silk antibacterial?

 Silk is indeed an antibacterial material.
-This means a silk pillowcase stays cleaner than one made from other fabrics - and you can get away with washing it less often if you want to.
-Silk fabric is also densely woven, so this means that nasties like bed mites cannot penetrate its surface.
-Another benefit of sleeping on silk is that it is good for helping acne.
-The silk does not hold any dirt like cotton so nothing gets rubbed in to the skin.
+This means a silk stays cleaner than one made from other fabrics - and you can get away with washing it less often if you want to.

-how often to wash silk pillowcases
+how often to wash silk

-How often should you wash silk pillowcases?
+How often should you wash silk?

-You can wash your silk pillowcase weekly, just like your other bedding.
+You can wash your silk weekly, just like your other bedding.
 Though if you flip it every day, you could easily get away with once a fortnight.
 This is because silk is naturally antibacterial, and it doesn’t absorb skin products in the way that cotton does.

-How do you wash silk pillowcases?
+How should you wash silk?

 If in any doubt, check with the manufacturer or retailer.
 Silk that isn’t of the best quality may need to be hand washed.
 Use a special silk detergent in this case, and never scrub or wring out the silk.
 Make sure you rinse thoroughly too.